Aswaran: Etymology

 The word comes from the Old Persian word asabāra (from asa- and bar, a frequently used Achaemenid military technical term).
-The various other renderings of the word are following; Parthian asbār, Middle Persian aspabārak, Classical Persian suwār (سوار), uswār/iswār (اسوار), Modern Persian savār (سوار).
+The various other renderings of the word are the following: Parthian asbār (spelt spbr or SWSYN), Middle Persian aswār (spelt ʼswbʼl or SWSYA), Classical Persian suwār (سوار), uswār/iswār (اسوار), Modern Persian savār (سوار).
 The Arabic word asāwira (أساورة), used to refer to a certain faction of the Sasanian cavalry after the Muslim conquest, is a broken plural form of the Middle Persian aswār.
 However, the word aswār only means "horseman" in Middle Persian literature, and it is only the late Arabic term that has a more specialized meaning.
 In the Sassanian inscriptions, the formula asp ud mard (literally "horse and man") was commonly used to collectively refer to the cavalry and the infantry of the military.

 Organization

 The aswaran were primarily composed of Iranian aristocrats from the wuzurgan and the azadan, with members of the staff being from the former.
 After the reforms of Khosraw I, warriors from the dehqan class would also be enlisted.

 The asbaran have often been demonstrated as an example of existence of feudalism in Iran by modern scholars, who simply refer them as either chevalier, knight, or ritter.
 According to historians such as Christensen and Widengren, the asbar had the same status as the knight.
 However, although the asbaran and knight resemble each other in many parts, the economic role and historical role of the knight is very different compared to the role of the asbaran in the Sasanian Empire, which thus makes it incorrect to refer the asbaran as knights.

-The highest annual salary for each cavalryman was 4,000 dirhams.
+The highest annual salary for each cavalryman was 4,000 dirhams during Khosrow I's reign.
+The king, also a member of the unit, received an extra dirham.

 Weaponry, armor, and tactics

 The aswaran wore chainmail armor, and ranged from archers to cataphracts.
 They assumed a description with the bravery, tactics, and ethics of the Sasanians.
 They mastered in single combat in battles (mard o-mard), rode on elephants and horses, and their valor was recognized with ornamental emblems.
-Titles such as hazārmard ("whose strength is equal to one thousand men"), zih asbār ("superior rider"), and pahlawān-i gēhān ("hero/champion of the world"), were their epithets.
+Titles such as hazārmard ("whose strength is equal to one thousand men"), zih asbār ("superior rider"), and pahlawān-i gēhān ("hero or champion of the world"), were their epithets.
 They wrote the name of the Sasanian emperor and their valuable family members on their arrows as a good omen.
 They outperformed others in archery to the extent that later writers thought that they had introduced the profession.
 They were superior and unmatched in the profession, which was even acknowledged by their enemies.
-The major effectiveness of the Sasanian cavalry was noted by contemporaneous Roman writers, including Ammianus Marcellinus, and led the Romans to adopt aspects of Sasanian cavalry including their arms, armour and techniques.
+The major effectiveness of the Sasanian cavalry was noted by contemporaneous Roman writers, including Ammianus Marcellinus, and led the Romans to adopt aspects of Sasanian cavalry including their arms, armour, and techniques.